ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_certificates.md

 To configure an automatic PIN passphrase, perform the following steps:

-1. Edit the API Gateway instance’s `vpkcs11.xml` configuration file.
+1. Edit the vpkcs11.xml instance configuration file of API Gateway.
 For example:

    ```
    apigateway/groups/group-2/instance-1/conf/vpkcs11.xml
    ```
 2. Add a `PASSPHRASE_EXEC` command that contains the full path to the script that executes and obtains the passphrase.
-The script should write the passphrase to stdout, and should have the necessary operating system file and execute protection settings to prevent unauthorized access to the PIN passphrase.
-The following example shows a `vpkcs11.xml` file that invokes the `hsmpin.sh` to echo the passphrase:
+The script must have user execute permission to write the passphrase to stdout, and it must have the necessary operating system protection settings to prevent unauthorized access to the PIN passphrase.

+   The following example shows a vpkcs11.xml file that invokes the hsmpin.sh to echo the passphrase:

    ```
    <?xml version="1.0" encoding="utf-8"?>